 - Preparing for conference presentations

 The units take you step by step through the process of producing an extended piece of academic writing.
 Authentic source materials, model answers and detailed advice are included to help support and guide you.
 This course will require you to apply skills and strategies you have already studied in order to help you complete a project independently.

 The Course Book includes unit summaries to give you a quick overview of what you have covered, and a comprehensive glossary of terms.
 Each unit also has weblinks offering additional information and activities, relating to both listening skills and the topics covered in the units.
 Visit the dedicated English for Academic Study website at www.englishforacademicstudy.com for even more resources.

-This book can be used in conjunction with the following books in the English for Academic Study (EAS) series, also published by Garnet Education: EAS: Reading & Writing Source Book, EAS: Reading, EAS: Writing, EAS: Speaking, EAS: Listening, EAS: Vocabulary and EAS: Pronunciation.
+This book can be used in conjunction with the following books in the English for Academic Study (EAS) series, also published by Garnet Education: EAS: Reading & Writing Source Book, EAS: Reading, EAS: Writing, EAS: Speaking, EAS: Listening, EAS: Vocabulary, EAS: Pronunciation, and EAS: Grammar for Writing.